SMART goals at a workplace with examples

 How many times have you heard the phrase ‘Work smart, not hard.’

-We know you’ve heard it plenty of times.
 The key to working smart starts with setting SMARTer goals at work.

-There are several goal-setting frameworks out there like OKR, EFQM, etc. However, for individuals, SMART goals are the best for closed settings.
+And to achieve that, there are several goal-setting frameworks out there like OKR, EFQM, etc. However, for individuals, SMART goals are the best for closed settings.
 They are an able ally to OKRs.

 Let’s learn more about SMART goals.